Configuring ONLYOFFICE SP and AD FS IdP

 Single Sign-on (SSO) is a technology that allows users to sign in only once and then get access to multiple applications/services without re-authentication.

-If a web portal includes several large independent sections (forum, chat, blogs etc.), a user can undergo the authentication procedure within one of the services and automatically get access to all other services without entering credentials several times.
+If a web portal includes several large independent sections (forum, chat, blogs, and so on), a user can undergo the authentication procedure within one of the services and automatically get access to all other services without entering credentials several times.

 If you want to use SSO when connecting ONLYOFFICE Desktop Editors to your ONLYOFFICE Workspace, disable Private Rooms in the Control Panel.